-General Internal Medicine I is a mandatory, four week, hospital based, third year core rotation.
+General Internal Medicine I is a mandatory, four-week third year core rotation that may be served in either the in-patient or out-patient setting.
 The third year osteopathic medical student is progressed from Course No. 607, second year Introductory Internal Medicine, and Course No. 604, Clinical Applications of Osteopathic Medicine, to practical application in the hospital setting.
 The pathophysiology of cardiovascular, cerebrovascular, pulmonary, renal, gastrointestinal and endocrine disorders are among the patient population seen.
 As a member of a multi-disciplinary internal medicine "teaching" service, under the supervision of hospitalists, general internists, and medicine subspecialists, the osteopathic medical student participates in the admission, in-hospital care and discharge of the patients served.